Install AMiGA

 mamba install bioconda::amiga

-If you would like to build AMiGA
+If you would like to build AMiGA locally, then do the following.

 git clone https://github.com/firasmidani/amiga